andreasvirkus/cottage/src/content/thoughts/building-with-the-platform.md

 **Date formatting** — `Intl.DateTimeFormat` handles locale-aware date formatting that used to require Moment.js (rest in peace) or date-fns.
 The API is a bit verbose, sure, but it handles edge cases that your hand-rolled formatter never will.
+And Temporal is coming soon (!!)

 **Number & string formatting** — `Intl.PluralRules` for [ordinal suffixes](/thoughts/translate-ordinal-suffixes),
 `Intl.NumberFormat` for currencies and compact notation, `Intl.ListFormat` for joining